Homoclinic and heteroclinic intersections for lemon billiards: Heteroclinic intersections and topological entropy

 \textbf{Step 5.} Similarly, the conclusion $d_r^\ast> \big(1-\frac{1}{4b^2-8}\big)^{1/2}$ in Step 3 is also impossible, since it would force an intersection of the stable branch $\Gamma^s_{b_0, P_0,+}$ and the segment $\{d_\ell=0\}$ at some point with $d_r^\dagger > \big(1-\frac{1}{4b^2-8}\big)^{1/2}$, which has been excluded in Step 2.
 If follows that $\Gamma^u_{b_0, P_0,+}$ and $\{d_\ell=0\}$ do not intersect at all.

 \textbf{Step 6.} We claim that $\Gamma^s_{b,P_0,+}\cap \Delta \neq \emptyset$ and $\Gamma^u_{b,P_0,+}\cap \Delta \neq\emptyset$.

 \begin{proof}[Proof of the claim] Suppose on the contrary that the claim is false.
 Without loss of generality we assume $\Gamma^s_{b,P_0,+}\cap \Delta = \emptyset$.
 Then the whole branch $\Gamma^s_{b,P_0,+}$ is contained in the open wedge $\{(d_{\ell}, d_{r}): d_r> d_\ell> 0\}$.
-In the closed wedge $\{(d_{\ell}, d_{r}): d_r \ge d_\ell \ge 0\}$, there are three points that are fixed by $\Theta_b$: the only hyperbolic periodic point $P_0$, two elliptic periodic points: the origin $(0,0)$ and the point $E_0$, both of which are nonlinearly stable.
-It follows from Proposition \ref{pro.conn.rec} that \begin{enumerate}[label = (\roman*)] \item either $\Gamma^s_{b,P_0,+}$ is a saddle connection: in this case, it has to be a homoclinic loop for $P_0$.
+In the closed wedge $\{(d_{\ell}, d_{r}): d_r \ge d_\ell \ge 0\}$, there are three points that are fixed by $\Theta_b$: the only hyperbolic periodic point $P_0$, two elliptic periodic points: the origin $(0,0)$ and the point $E_0$.
+It follows from Proposition \ref{pro.no.conn} that \begin{enumerate}[label = (\roman*)] \item either $\Gamma^s_{b,P_0,+}$ is a saddle connection: in this case, it has to be a homoclinic loop for $P_0$.
 Let $D$ be the simply connected domain enclosed by the homoclinic loop $\Gamma^s_{b,P_0,+}$.
 Note that $D$ is $\Theta_b$-invariant and is nonwandering.
 It follows from Proposition \ref{pro.franks} that there is an additional $\Theta_b$-fixed point in $D$, contradicting Proposition \ref{pro.no.new.po6}.

-\item or $\Gamma^s_{b,P_0,+}$ is current.
-In this case, the only hyperbolic branch that is contained in the same wedge is $\Gamma^u_{b,P_0,+}$.
-It follows that both branches are recurrent, and accumulate each other through the quadrant between them.
-Then it follows from Proposition \ref{pro.neighbor.acc} that there is a crossing homoclinic intersection for $P_0$, contradicting $b\in Z$. \end{enumerate} We have derived a contradiction for each possible case under the assumption that the claim is false.
+\item or $\Gamma^s_{b,P_0,+}$ is recurrent and accumulates on both adjacent branches through the adjacent sectors of $P_0$, contradicting the fact that $\Gamma^s_{b,P_0,+}$ is contained in the wedge $\{(d_{\ell}, d_{r}): d_r> d_\ell> 0\}$. \end{enumerate} We have derived a contradiction for each possible case under the assumption that the claim is false.
 This completes the proof of the claim. \end{proof}

 Collecting terms, we have that $\Gamma^s_{b,P_0,+}$ intersects the diagonal $\Delta$ at some point $P$, which is also the only intersection point of $\Gamma^u_{b,Q_0,+}$ with the diagonal $\Delta$ due to the symmetry of the system.
 It follows from Step 1 that $\Gamma^s_{b,P_0,+} =\Gamma^u_{b,Q_0,+}$.
 That is, it is a heteroclinic connection and is contained in the first quadrant.
 For convenience, we may denote this connection by either $\Gamma^s_{b,P_0,Q_0}$ or $\Gamma^u_{b,Q_0,P_0}$.
 Applying symmetry again, its intersection with the diagonal is perpendicular.